risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-sys-admin.md

 ```

 :::note
-This is a dummy function, intended for compatibility with third-party tools.
-It will be eventually removed.
-We keep it here only for reference.
-So do not use it in production environments or any important tasks.
+This is a dummy function intended for compatibility with third-party tools.
+We keep it here only for reference and it will be eventually removed.
+Please do not use it in production environments or any important tasks.
 :::